RiftValleySoftware/basalt/plugins/users/README.md

     {GET} http[s]://{SERVER URL}/{json|xml}/users/

 Simply calling `users`, specifying only JSON or XML as the response type.
+Any query parameters are ignored.

 Calling this will return a simple listing of the two top-level commands (`users` and `logins`); either in JSON or XML.